hindu-comm/mail_stream_advaita-l/2017/08/advaitin_Re_Ishwara_/43__Venkatesh_Murthy.md

 > Namaste Sadaji and others,
 >
-> ​I assert again, that SDV is a great prakriyA, so is DSV.
+> I assert again, that SDV is a great prakriyA, so is DSV.
 Each prakriyA
 > should be understood on its own merits without bringing irrelevant ideas
 > from one to the other.
 That too can be done for one's own sAdhana based on
 > what one subscribes to.
 However, it can in now way refute the other
 > prakriyA itself.
 As to who is the sRShTikartA in DSV (again, NOT SDV) is
-> ​best understood in Vedanta Siddhanta Muktavali where Swami Prakashanada
+> best understood in Vedanta Siddhanta Muktavali where Swami Prakashanada
 > puts the onus on the other to prove the duality and its creator and what
 > have you.
 It cannot be proven.
 And people misunderstand this to be reducing
 > Vedanta to Kshanika Vijnanavada, which it is not!